libis/rdm-integration/README.md

 Notice that the driver configuration is optional.
 When it is not set, no direct uploading is in use and simply the Dataverse API is called for storing the files.
 However, this can result in unnecessary usage of resources (network, CPU, etc.) and might slow down the Dataverse installation.

 ### Frontend configuration
-There are two types of possible configurations to the frontend.
-The first type are the customizations of the visual aspect, done by replacement of files, e.g., the [footer.html](conf/customizations/assets/html/footer.html) and the [header.html](conf/customizations/assets/html/header.html).
-Also, other files can be replaced by custom version, e.g., ``index.html``, for even more custom look.
-The files that are going to be replaced are placed in the [conf/customizations](conf/customizations/) directory, that can also contain files referenced by the custom HTML files, e.g., [dataverse_r_project.png](conf/customizations/assets/img/dataverse_r_project.png).
-The directory from where de customizations are copied can be changed by adjusting the make scripts accordingly.
-By default, only the ``make executable`` and ``make multiplatform_demo`` commands effectively replace files while building.
+There are two types of possible customizations to the frontend.
+The first type is the customization done by replacement of the HTML files, e.g., the [footer.html](conf/customizations/assets/html/footer.html) and the [header.html](conf/customizations/assets/html/header.html).
+The files that are going to be replaced are placed in the [conf/customizations](conf/customizations/) directory, that can also contain the files referenced by the custom HTML files.
+By default, only the ``make executable`` and ``make multiplatform_demo`` commands effectively replace these files while building.
 In order to add customizations into your make script, add the following line to the script: ``cp -r conf/customizations/* image/app/frontend/dist/datasync/``.

-The second type is the configuration of the frontend options and the plugins.
-The default configuration, used when the frontend configuration file is not specified in the ``FRONTEND_CONFIG_FILE`` environment variable, can be found in [default_frontend_config.json](image/app/frontend/default_frontend_config.json).
-This file should not be changed, unless a new plugin is added.
-In that case, this files should be extended with a default configuration for that plugin.
-In order to use a different configuration, set the ``FRONTEND_CONFIG_FILE`` environment variable accordingly.
-An example of the configuration file, also used by the default make scripts and docker commands, can be found in [frontend_config.json](conf/frontend_config.json).
+The second type is the configuration with a configuration file.
+The default configuration file (used when the configuration file is not specified in the ``FRONTEND_CONFIG_FILE`` environment variable) can be found in [default_frontend_config.json](image/app/frontend/default_frontend_config.json).
+In order to use a custom configuration file, set the ``FRONTEND_CONFIG_FILE`` environment variable accordingly.
+An example of the configuration file, also used by the make scripts and the docker commands, can be found in [frontend_config.json](conf/frontend_config.json).

 The configuration file can contain the following options for the frontend:
 - dataverseHeader: the display name of the Dataverse installation.